Brexit: U.K. court rules parliament must be given a vote

 "The country voted to leave the European Union in a referendum approved by Act of Parliament.
 And the Government is determined to respect the result of the referendum," a government spokesperson said.

 Government lawyers had argued that May could give the EU formal notice of Britain's decision to leave without consulting parliament.
-They said the people who brought the case -- an investment manager and a hairdresser -- were trying to overturn the result of the Brexit referendum in June, in which 52% voted in favor of leaving the EU.
+They said the people who brought the case -- investment manager Gina Miller and hairdresser Deir dos Santos -- were trying to overturn the result of the Brexit referendum in June, in which 52% voted in favor of leaving the EU.

 Three of Britain's most senior judges disagreed.